Welcome to Beyond Hogwarts!

-So, we have all kinds of new things here that aren't in the book.
-We have Draco's more realistic bully behavior of wimping out when really confronted with a fight.
-What he do when confronted with the ultimate decision, follow his father and become a eater, or wimp out and turn against his father?
+So, we have all kinds of new things here that aren’t in the book.
+We have Draco’s more realistic bully behavior of wimping out when really confronted with a fight.
+What will he do when confronted with the ultimate decision, follow his father and become a death eater, or wimp out and turn against his father?

 Afterwards, we hear Draco make his cohorts promise they won’t tell anyone what happened, so if they were so inclined, they now have info they can use against him.

 Most of all, we hear Draco voice a threat to get back at one of our heroes, and that’s something ominous we’ve never directly heard Draco do before.

 After the Defense Against the Dark Arts class in which Lupin stops Harry from confronting the boggart, Harry and Lupin meet on the covered bridge.
 In this scene, Lupin says:

 “The very first time I saw you Harry, I recognized you immediately.
 Not by your scar, but by your eyes.
 They’re your mother, Lily’s.
 Yes.
 Oh, yes.
 I knew her.
 Your mother was there at a time for me when no one else was.
 Not only was she a singularly gifted witch, she was also an uncommonly kind woman.
 She had a way of seeing the beauty in others, even and, perhaps, most especially, when that person could not see it in themselves.”

 The whole time Lupin is talking about Lily, he’s facing away from Harry, and almost giving the feeling of reminiscing to himself.
 Was Lily just nice to Lupin, or did Lily and Remus actually have a relationship before Lily and James got together?